-During the installation of Ubuntu, the installer provided the opportunity to create a user account for the system.
-We should not lose sight of the fact that Ubuntu is actually an enterprise class, multi-user and multi-tasking operating system.
-In order to use the full power of Ubuntu, therefore, it is likely that more than one user will need to be given access to the system.
-Each user should have his or her own user account login, password, home directory and privileges.
+During the installation of Ubuntu, the installer created a root or superuser account and required that a password be configured.
+The installer also provided the opportunity to create a user account for the system.
+We should remember that Ubuntu is an enterprise-class, multi-user, and multitasking operating system.
+To use the full power of Ubuntu, therefore, it is likely that more than one user will need to be given access to the system.
+Each user should have their own user account login, password, home directory, and privileges.

-Users are further divided into groups for the purposes of easier administration and those groups can have different levels of privileges.
+Users are further divided into groups for easier administration, and those groups can have different levels of privileges.
 For example, you may have a group of users who work in the Accounting department.
-In such an environment you may wish to create an accounts group and assign all the Accounting department users to that group.
+In such an environment, you can create an accounts group and assign all the Accounting department users to that group.

-In this chapter we will cover the steps to add, remove and manage users and groups on an Ubuntu system.
-There are a number of ways to manage users and groups on Ubuntu, the most common options being command-line tools and the Cockpit web interface.
-In this chapter we will look at both approaches to user management.
+This chapter will cover the steps to add, remove and manage users and groups on an Ubuntu system.
+Users and groups may be managed on Ubuntu using command-line tools, the Cockpit web interface, and the desktop Settings app.
+In this chapter, we will look at each of these approaches to user management.

-New users may be added to an Ubuntu system via the command-line using the useradd utility.
+New users may be added to an Ubuntu system via the command line using the adduser utility.
 To create a new user account, enter a command similar to the following:

-By default, this will create a home directory for the user in the /home directory (in this case / home/john).
-To specify a different home directory, use the –home command-line option when creating the account:
+By default, this will create a home directory for the user in the /home directory (in this case, / home/john).
+To specify a different home directory, use the -d command-line option when creating the account:

-An existing user may be deleted via the command-line using the deluser utility.
-While this will delete the account, the users files and data will remain intact on the system:
+An existing user may be deleted via the command line using the userdel utility.
+While this will delete the account, the user’s files and data will remain intact on the system:

 It is also possible to remove the user’s home directory and mail spool as part of the deletion process: